2021–22 NFL playoffs: Television coverage

 All playoff games are televised nationally on Broadcast network television.

 ESPN acquired the rights to produce coverage of the Monday Night Wild Card game and simulcast it on ABC.
 ESPN carried additional Megacast broadcasts for its Wild Card game, including the Manningcast hosted by Peyton and Eli Manning on ESPN2.

 Coverage of the rest of the Wild Card round remained the same as the previous season, with CBS and NBC aired two games each, and Fox aired one game.
 For the second consecutive year, CBS aired an alternate broadcast for its Sunday Wild Card game on sister network Nickelodeon oriented toward a youth audience.
+Instead of traditional announcers, Nickelodeon presented kids with easy-to-understand language that not only explained the current game but also the game of football in general.

 CBS aired exclusive coverage of both the AFC Divisional games and the AFC Championship Game.
 Coverage of the NFC Divisional games were split between Fox and NBC.
 Fox aired exclusive coverage of the NFC Championship Game.
 NBC aired exclusive coverage of Super Bowl LVI.